 Foliar Spray With Humic Acid

-You may usually think of foliar sprays as fungicides or pesticides but think of a humic acid spray as a nutrient boost.
-It’s also an insect repellant for your crop.
+You may usually think of foliar sprays as fungicides or pesticides but think of a humic acid spray as a nutrient boost, and a potential insect repellant for your crop.

 Soil scientists have found that both root applied and foliar applied humic acid increase a number of plant enzymes that are reacting to a mild stress.
 Cytokinins and jasmonic acid (JA) both are increased with humic acid applications, especially foliar.
 These enzymes act as signals against eventual pathogen attacks.

 Plants have amazing defense mechanisms.
 When an insect, or other animal, feeds on the leaves of a plant it releases JA, which activates protease inhibitors.
-That just means the plant makes itself no longer a high-quality source of protein for the insect, and the insect moves on.
+This means that the plant is no longer a high-quality source of protein for the insect, and the insect inevitably moves on.
 A light foliar spray with humic acid activates JA before an insect gets to take a nibble out of your crop.

 Humic acid also enhances plant antioxidant defense systems.
 The mild stress of the humic acid causes the plant to create chemical compounds, phenols and enzymes.
 The plant does this because its above ground growth does not naturally come in contact with humic acid.
 So, the plant senses it as both an external aggressor and a source of nutrients.
 The nutrients are absorbed and JA is activated as an antibody to what the plant perceives as an antigen.